angulardart/site-angulardart/src/_codelabs/ng2/0-setup.md

 <aside class="alert alert-success" markdown="1">
 <i class="fa fa-lightbulb-o"> </i> **Tip** <br>
-As you work through this code lab, you can use the files in the numbered directories to compare to your code or to recover if you get off track.
+As you work through this codelab, you can use the files in the numbered directories to compare to your code or to recover if you get off track.
 </aside>